Architecture, garden, and gravity.

 FEELING OF WEIGHTLESSNESS

-The perimeter gravel strip surrounding the building also contributes to generating this sensation.
-Gravel, due to its texture and consistency, evokes a feeling of solidity and stability, which contrasts with the image of the building floating over the garden.
-This contrast between the mass of the building and the lightness of the surrounding landscape creates an interesting and attractive visual effect.
+The perimeter gravel border surrounding the building also contributes to generating this sensation.
+The gravel evokes a sense of solidity and stability, which contrasts with the image of the building floating above the garden.